 How common are food allergies?

 If you think you are the only one with a food allergy, think again!
-About two million kids in the United States have food allergies.
-A few of the most common food allergies are to eggs, milk, nuts, shrimp, wheat or soy.
+About 2 million kids in the United States have food allergies.
+A few of the most common food allergies are to eggs, milk, nuts, shrimp, wheat, or soy.
 Like regular allergies, a food allergy occurs when the body wrongly thinks the food is dangerous and tries to fight it off.